arda-guler/orbitSim3D/docs/MANUAL.md

 Relativistic effects are not taken into account whatsoever.

+## Validation

+The documentation of how a particular solver setup can be validated, as well as an example case, is given in the [validation documentation](https://github.com/arda-guler/orbitSim3D/blob/master/docs/validation.md).

 ## Scenarios (.osf)

 There are some scenario files provided in the /scenarios directory.
 These scenarios act as an initial state for a simulation.
 To learn more, read the [detailed manual on OS3D scenarios](https://github.com/arda-guler/orbitSim3D/blob/master/docs/MANUAL_SCENARIOS.md "detailed manual on OS3D scenarios") and check out any of the provided .osf files and read the scenario comments for more information about individual scenarios.